 Keeping in mind the biotic and abiotic factors that contribute to clubroot across different farms, Custom Agricultural Intelligence Inc has developed a systematic protocol in this regard:

-– Soil sampling: Carry out complete soil testing and native microbial panel testing for quantitative and qualitative analysis of soil minerals and spore counts using ICP and PCR respectively to analyze the biotic and abiotic factors that contribute to club roots.
+Carry out complete soil sampling and testing for minerals and native microbial panel testing for quantitative and qualitative analysis of soil minerals and spore counts using ICP and qPCR, respectively, to analyze the biotic factors contributing to clubroot.
 Ample biosafety protocol is followed to ensure spores are handled properly.
-Native benefifical microbes will be isolated and cultured from soil smaples around the area.
-Based on the report and our analysis, our customized formulation is tweaked by our team of biochemists.
+Native beneficial microbes will be isolated and cultured from soil samples around the area.
+Based on the report and our analysis, our biochemists tweaked our customized formulation.
 The cost of this test is included in the cost of the protocol.
+Click Here to learn more about our lab services, and click here to download and review our pathogen testing protocol.

 The cost of this test is included in the cost of the protocol.

--At herbicide and fungicide timing our customized foliar applied formulation with native Beneficial Microbes, and growth guidance MUST be applied as early and timely as possible. @1.5L/ac.
-This formulation is tank mixable is conventional herbicide and fungicide.
+- At herbicide and fungicide timing, our customized foliar applied formulation with native Beneficial Microbes, and growth guidance should be applied as early and timely as possible. @1.5L/ac.
+This formulation is tank mixable with conventional herbicides and fungicides.

 - If possible, an extra pass is required before 10% flowering depending on the crop.

-The cost for the application of all the formulations except the seedprimering, in-furrow application, (Herbicide and fungicide timing applications) is included in the cost of the formulation/protocol and borne by Custom Ag Intel Inc.
+The cost for the application of all the formulations except the seed priming, and in-furrow application, (Herbicide and fungicide timing applications) is included in the cost of the formulation/protocol and borne by Custom Ag Intel Inc.

-Please note that the liquid formulation that has to be applied twice @3gal/Ac, using 20gal of water followed by a dry formulation that would be broadcasted (using a spreader) @ 200lb/ac as described above will be applied only in the first year.
+Please note that the liquid formulation that has to be applied twice @3gal/Ac, using 20gal of water, followed by a dry formulation that would be broadcasted (using a spreader) as described above, will be applied only in the first year.

 Prior Results Report.

-Our approach has resulted in an about over 90% consistent reduction in spore levels after 1-2 years.
+Our approach has resulted in over 95% consistent reduction in spore levels after 1-2 years in both Benito Mb and Kamsack, Sk.

 Value-added Benefits of our protocol:

--As a value-added benefit, a complementary 20lbs/ac of Dunamis, herbicide and fungicide timing formulations would be provided for the acres under the protocol.
+- A complementary 10lbs/ac of Dunamis, herbicide and fungicide timing formulations would be provided for the acres under the clubroot protocol as a value-added benefit.

 Return on Investment breakdown analysis